zhangchl007/MCW-App-modernization/Hands-on lab/HOL step-by-step - App modernization.md

 ### Task 4: Assign the service principal access to Key Vault

+In this task, you will assign the service principal you created above to a reader role on your resource group and add an access policy to Key Vault to allow it to view secrets stored there.

 1. Next, run the following command to get the name of your Key Vault, replacing `<hands-on-lab-SUFFIX>` with the name of your resource group.

     ```powershell